Articles , Glossary

 Directional Cues

-A directional cue is an element of the user interface giving a visual hint on a certain interaction or content and helps the visitor see it quicker and easier, just like road signs and signposts do in the physical world.
+directional cue is an element of the user interface that gives a visual hint on a certain interaction or content and helps the visitor see it more quickly and easily, just like road signs and signposts do in the physical world.
 Directional cues are an essential factor in enhancing digital product usability, as they:

-The hair beauty company website uses a hero image on the home page that works as a directional cue: the model’s eyes attract your attention to the zone of CTA elements.
+The website for Studio Dado by Motto uses a full-screen background hero image on the home page that works as a directional cue: the hand’s direction attracts your attention to the text block explaining the value proposition

 Guides and Manuals

-Being highly effective and common in setting a natural visual connection with the physical world, photos often become the primary demonstration tool in diverse manuals and guides.
-Be it a recipe, a guide on how to use a device, to knit a scarf, to tie a neckerchief in 20 trendy ways, or even how to take a photo – whatever kind of instructions is given to a visitor, supported with good photos it will work much more user-friendly and will be far handier than just a text.
+Because photos are highly effective and common in setting a natural visual connection with the physical world, they often become the primary demonstration tool in diverse manuals and guides.
+Be it a recipe, a guide on how to use a device, to knit a scarf, to tie a neckerchief in 20 trendy ways, or even how to take a photo – whatever kind of instructions are given to a visitor, supported with good photos, it will work much more user-friendly and will be far handier than just text.

 Illustrative Article Images

-One more goal efficiently covered with photos is illustrating articles and online editorials.
+Another goal photos can efficiently cover is illustrating articles and online editorials.
 Photos can add visual support to the topic of the article and strengthen the text.

 Creating Emotional Appeal

 Another big reason to integrate photo content is the emotional appeal added to the user experience.
 Whatever logical and thought-out we try to make our actions, the emotional background of the situation plays a crucial role in engagement and decision-making.
 And that is the aspect where images in general and photos, in particular, are super helpful.
 They set strong associations and build up the necessary atmosphere, often even before a visitor starts reading, as images are perceived faster than words.
-With the properly chosen photo integrated into the web or mobile layout, designers are able to capture not only the user’s eye but also transfer the needed mood.
+With a properly chosen photo integrated into the web or mobile layout, designers can capture not only the user’s eye but also convey the needed mood.

 Advantages of Photos in Interface Design

 What’s more, photography is also a kind of art.
-With them, you can set the balance of realism and aesthetics in your web user interface.
-You can keep the necessary style appealing to your target audience and creating the required emotional background.
+With it, you can balance realism and aesthetics in your user interface.
+You can keep the necessary style appealing to your target audience and create the required emotional background.
 That is one of the reasons for choosing photos to support articles on blogs and media websites.

 Points to Consider